 The shelves themselves are not real wood which is a bit of a bummer but they seem to be strong enough (this is the third year that I am using them).
 Even if something happens to them it should be easy enough to cut a wooden board to size and replace them.

 The metal on the bottom is pretty sharp so I put a couple of baby socks on each leg to make sure they don’t damage my floor.
 I can also easily slide it along if I need to clean behind it or under it.

 I use the bottom shelf to store all of my seed starting supplies and I also have an available shelf on the top which I am thinking I might use to hold my filled canning jars since I don’t have a pantry.
 It might not be the prettiest thing inside the house but there is a lot of room in this unit and I plan to use it during the year not only for seed starting.

 We do not want to cook our seedlings, so it’s important to make sure to choose cool fluorescent lights.
-I got mine from the local Lowe’s.
+I got mine from the local Lowe’s (I linked to Amazon above).
 They are the bright white daylight shop lights and are 4 feet, perfect for the size of the shelving unit.

 They came with little screws that we screwed to the bottom of each shelf.
 Honestly, we could have probably done a better job on this part but so far so good… The lights are not heavy so the tiny screw seems to be doing ok.

 And a chain.
 When you get your lights you want to make sure that the hook is open so you can move the lights up and down.
 We want the lights to always be two inches away from the seedlings, so as the seedlings grow you need to be able to lift the lights.